jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 How did antagonists stay in business by re-selling the same products?
 They lowered their labour costs by exporting their factories and calling it profitability.

 There are endless pages of economic theory that justify exporting American industry.
 All of it's bullshit.
 If lower costs are such a good thing, why aren't trademarks, registered trademarks, copyrights, or patents filed in markets with cheap lawyers?
 Why aren't executives or marketing departments outsourced?
+Where would you rather penny-pinch, on marketing campaigns, or the actual person making your brakelines.
 Darth Blockbuster was simply selling off our factories to buy himself more time.
 China was especially seen as the promised land—the place of the never ending Industrial Age and thus the perfect solution to Darth Blockbuster's problems.

 Left and Right politicians agreed.
 Unable to adapt to the Internet Age, they saw cheap labour as a way to sustain the "American Dream" babyboomer lifestyle they sold to voters.
 In addition to borrowing money, more free-trade was their answer to Main Street's money problems, even when it meant selling off Main Street.

 But replaying bygone ages isn't how humanity wins the game of civilization.
 We win by constantly evolving technology and ourselves.
 That's why there's never been a time where the society full of marketers, managers, and economists, defeated the society full of engineers, craftsman, and technicians.

 To start winning the game in the Internet Age, Main Street must demand more "Made In America".
 It's a great sign we're controling our society's new Internet Age levers of power because we're buying each others products.
-I smile, thinking of all those bakers, tailors, designers, roofers, engineers, repairmen happily working on a new empowered Main Street.
+I smile, thinking of all those bakers, tailors, designers, engineers, repairmen happily working on a new empowered Main Street.

 ![China comparison](/img\diagrams\then-and-now.jpg)
 _A tale of two ruling philosophies.
 American and China in 1960 versus today._